MinorDelay/Programmeerproject/PROCESS.md

 This will be a job for tomorrow.
 - There will be a presentation for tomorrow.
 My group is at 11.
 So if there will be extra information online by the time it's 9 AM tomorrow I can do some preparations.

+## Friday 8-6-18 / Day 3
+- Gave the introductory presentation of my github and my proposal.
+Went fine, got a tip to incorporate the oceanflows, so I can visualize how plastic ends up at the places it does.
+I think it's a good idea, but doesn't really suit my data and the way I've thought about implementing it all.